Alternative Voice Services Trials Program

 - Optus will offer 15 trial services at pre-determined regional locations in New South Wales, Queensland and South Australia.
 It will trial fixed and mobile voice calls over data and offer optional broadband data access with backhaul provided using its satellite network.

 - Pivotel will offer up to 60 trial services at 30 locations in regional and remote areas of Australia.
-Triallists will be able to use the full functionality of mobile handsets to make and receive voice calls over data when at home or out and about.
+Trial participants will be able to use the full functionality of mobile handsets to make and receive voice calls over data when at home or out and about.

-- Zetifi will deliver up to 50 trial voice services over data to farms in rural areas of NSW and Vic that currently have poor mobile coverage.
+- Zetifi will deliver up to 50 trial voice services over data to farms in rural areas of New South Wales and Victoria that currently have poor mobile coverage.

 The trial services typically involve new applications of technologies like wireless and satellite.
 They often provide new functionality such as the ability to make and receive calls using the customer's mobile handset in the home even if mobile network coverage is poor or absent.